sbaril/Photoshop-Animation/README.md

 		* Tutorial on this extension: https://www.youtube.com/watch?v=TigG7yNuFys

 #### *I'll record soon a quick tutorial on how to use this solutions!*
-* Here my previous tutorial on the Extensions: https://vimeo.com/album/1989753
+* Here my previous tutorials on my Extensions: https://vimeo.com/album/1989753

 --